 Rehabilitation of prisoners

 Prison should be a place both for a prisoner to repent his or her crime, and to reform so he or she can be re-integrated with society upon release.
 We will introduce prison reforms including privatized prisons which are at least partly paid on the basis of their reduction in the rates of recidivism of prisoners who are released upon completion of their sentence.
 Further, persons jailed for whatever cause should be protected against cruel or degrading treatment by other inmates.
 Imprisonment – the inability to go anywhere at will – is itself a major punishment.
 Thereafter, it should be as safe and wholesome as possible.
+Special measures will be taken to look after the families of prisoners, particularly children, to ensure that the ill-effects of their father’s or mother’s imprisonment are minimized on the children.

+Looking after the victims of serious crimes

+Special programmes will be introduced to provide support to victims of serious crimes (including victim families), to ensure they are reintegrated back into society at the earliest.

 Review of contempt of court provisions